blanketmanatee/blanketmanatee/README.md

 ### Hi, I'm Ashley! 👋
-I am a student at Holberton School, currently in my foundations year.
-I intend to further my studies with the Full Stack Web Developer program.
-Some technologies I've enjoyed so far include Python, HTML, CSS, and JS.
+I am a student at Holberton School, graduating in April 2022.
+I am in the Full Stack Web Developer program, and intend to pursue a role in Front End Web Development.
+Some technologies I've enjoyed so far include Python, HTML, CSS, Figma, and JS.

-I can also be found on <a href="https://twitter.com/blanketmanatee">Twitter</a> and <a href="https://codepen.io/blanketmanatee">Codepen</a>!

 <!--